Improving VAEs' Robustness to Adversarial Attack: Defending VAEs

-In Figure \ref{fig:btc-lineplots} we show the effect on the attack loss $\Delta$ from varying $\beta$, averaged over different original input-target pairs and over different values of $||\v{z}||$.
-Note that the plot is logarithmic in the values of the loss.
+In Fig~\ref{fig:btc-lineplots} we show the effect on the attack loss $\Delta_{\mathrm{KL}}$ for varying $\beta$, averaged over different original input-target pairs and values of $d_{\v{z}}$.
+Note that the plot is logarithmic in the loss.
 We see a clear pattern for each dataset that the loss values reached by the adversary increases as we increase $\beta$ from the standard VAE (i.e.~$\beta=1$).
-This analysis is also borne out by visual inspection of the effectiveness of these attacks as shown in Figure~\ref{fig:demo_attack} and a number of other example attacks for different datasets, $\beta$ and $||\v{z}||$, as shown in Appendix I. We will return to give further experimental results in Section~\ref{sec:experiments}.
+This analysis is also borne out by visual inspection of the effectiveness of these attacks, for example as shown in Fig~\ref{fig:demo_attack}.
+We will return to give further experimental results in Section~\ref{sec:experiments}.
+An interesting aspect of Fig~\ref{fig:btc-lineplots} is that in many cases the adversarial loss starts to decrease if $\beta$ is too large: as $\beta$ increases there is less pressure in the objective to produce good reconstructions.

-An interesting point of note in Figure~\ref{fig:btc-lineplots} is that in many cases the achievable adversarial loss actually starts to decrease again if $\beta$ is set too large.
-This is analogous to having too large an overlap when training for disentanglement as per~\citet{Mathieu2019} or an overly restrictive information bottleneck~\citep{Alemi2017}.
-The effect can be explained by thinking about what happens in the limit of $\beta \to \infty$.
-Here there is no pressure in the objective to produce good reconstructions, as such the encoder simply focuses on matching the prior regardless of the input.
-The prior does not use any information from the input and the KL term in $\Delta$ becomes small for \textbf{\emph{all}} possible distortions, even $\v{d}=\v{0}$.
-For large but finite values of $\beta$ there will still be pressure to produce good reconstructions, but this will be dominated by the TC term which is most easily minimised by simply encoding to the prior.